 A must-attend for food lovers, home cooks, and anyone who savors the traditions that define New York’s culinary heritage.
 And make sure to grab a complimentary black & white cookie on your way out!

-Breakfast will be served before the program starting at 10 AM.
+A complimentary breakfast will be served before the program starting at 10 AM.

 In 1907, a Jewish immigrant named Joel Russ landed in New York City, where he took a pushcart of herring and built a legacy that would pass down through fathers and daughters (and sons and husbands and wives) for more than a hundred years.
 Four generations later, the ancestral heart of Russ & Daughters continues to bustle on the Lower East Side, with three more locations throughout the city.